Upcoming events

 19 September 2023.
 Seminar on the study of ancient religion with Dr. Mattias Brand (University of Zürich).
 Read more

-17 May 2024: Conference: Urban Times: Temporality and routines in Greek and Roman cities at Bonn University (DE).
-View the full program here.
+17 May 2024: Workshop urban times.
+Temporality and routines in Greek and Roman cities at University of Bonn (DE), organized by Stefan Feuser (University of Bonn) and Sofie Remijsen.
+View the full programme here.